kylechanpols/kylechanpols/README.md

 - 👋 Hi, I’m Kyle Chan (@kylechanpols)
-- 👀 In terms of methodology, I'm interested in Bayesian Statistics, Computational Methods and Statistical Learning Techniques.
+- 👀 In terms of methodology, I'm interested in Computational Methods, Statistical Learning and Bayesian Statistics.
 - 🎓 I actively use these methods to conduct research on territorial politics, territorial reforms, political parties and voter behavior.
 - 🌱 I’m currently learning Stan and Python.
 Learning and using R everyday.
 - 💞️ I’m looking to collaborate on any substantive/ methodological research project on territorial reforms, political parties or elections in the European or East Asian context.